MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-troubleshooting.md

     - If you know which tunnel to use for your deployment, set the type of VPN to that particular tunnel type on the VPN client side.

-    - By making a VPN connection with a particular tunnel type, your connection will still fail, but it will result in a more tunnel-specific error (for example, “GRE blocked for PPTP”).
+    - By making a VPN connection with a particular tunnel type, your connection will still fail, but it will result in a more tunnel-specific error (for example, "GRE blocked for PPTP").

     - This error also occurs when the VPN server cannot be reached or the tunnel connection fails.